scaffold-eth/se-2-challenges/README.md

 ![balloons-dex-tab](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/710f5c9a-d898-4012-9014-4c46f1de015f)

 > 🤓 Copy and paste the DEX address to the _Address Spender_ and then set the amount to 5.
-> You can confirm this worked using the `allowance()` function in `Debug Contracts` tab.
+> You can confirm this worked using the `allowance()` function in `Debug Contracts` tab using your local account address as the owner and the DEX contract address as the spender.

 Now we are ready to call `init()` on the DEX, using `Debug Contracts` tab.
-We will tell it to take 5000000000000000000 (5 \* 10¹⁸) of our tokens and we will also send 0.01 (0.01 \* 10¹⁸) ETH with the transaction.
-We have to click the \* 10¹⁸ buttons in `Debug Contracts` because contracts use wei as units.
+We will tell it to take 5 of our tokens and send 0.01 ETH with the transaction.
+Remember in the `Debug Contracts` tab we are calling the functions directly which means we have to convert to wei, so don't forget to multiply those values by 10¹⁸!

 ![multiply-wei](https://github.com/scaffold-eth/se-2-challenges/assets/55535804/531cab0b-2b37-4489-88c3-d36c0755d2d1)

-In `DEX` tab, to simplify user interactions, we run the conversion (_tokenAmount_ \* 10¹⁸) in the code, so they just have to input the token amount they want to swap or deposit/withdraw.
+In the `DEX` tab, to simplify user interactions, we run the conversion (_tokenAmount_ \* 10¹⁸) in the code, so they just have to input the token amount they want to swap or deposit/withdraw.

 You can see the DEX contract's value update and you can check the DEX token balance using the `balanceOf` function on the Balloons UI from `DEX` tab.